 *It’s a good idea to make more poolish than you actually need.
 There will always be some loss due to evaporation and dough sticking to your mixing utensil.
-So even though the dough calls for 190g of flour/water, I’d take it up to at least 200g flour and water each.
+So even though the dough technically calls for 190g of flour/water (380g poolish), I’d use at least 200g flour and water each.

 Use half if bulk fermenting cold

 |Yield||1340g (+ 13g wiggle room)|

 4 X 335g (60cm) loaves

 6 X 225g (40cm) loaves

 Prepare the poolish 6-12 hours before you intend to mix the final dough.
 I usually make it the evening before my bake, but also, since I’m an early-riser, I’ll make the poolish at 5-6am, then mix the final dough in the afternoon.